 California child custody, possibly more than any area of divorce and family law, is the subject of many myths and falsehoods.
 These myths that have become so ingrained with the general public and in the psychology of parents have caused poor parenting decisions in anticipation of separation or divorce.

 If you have been a regular reader of this site you know we have gone at times to great lengths to dispel bad information that is out there about various aspects of California family law.
-We have done this within the context of fathers rights in California and others.

 In this article, we focus on California child custody because, after all, what is more important than your children and ensuring you take actions consistent with their best interest?